Thell/milp-flow/NOTES.md

 With the current state of the code the 'best' setup is most likely to use

-top_n: 10, nearest_n: 10, no basin, and the threshold with budget based decay.
+top_n: 10, nearest_n: 10, ub: 25, no basin, budget based decay thresholds.

+(The 'no basin' part is still up for grabs as I switched to using top_n and nearest_n of 10 after noting budget 550 didn't catch optimal with 5, 7, 17.)

 The next step will be implmenting a new setup approach for generating the graph data.
 What I'm thinking is: